hantsy/spring-microservice-sample/README.md

 No doubt these monolithic backend applications are easy to develop and deploy, but as time goes by, when the application becomes more complex, the backend will be problematic, you maybe face some barriers which block you to the next stages.

-* When you apply a change, you have to redeploy the whole backend application even it is just a small fix.
+* When applying a change, you have to redeploy the whole backend application even it is just a small fix.
 The application may be stopped to work for some minutes or some hours.
-* When you scale your applications and deploy multi copies of the backend applications behinds a load balance server, the transactional consistence will be a new challenge.
+* When scaling your applications and deploying multiple copies of the backend applications behinds a load balance server, the transactional consistence will be a new challenge.
 * The database itself will be a huge performance bottleneck when the concurrency of incoming requests are increasing.

 Microservices  architecture addresses these problems, including:

-1. Smaller services are easier to develop and deploy, when you upgrade one of the services, you do not need to shut down all services in production.
+1. Smaller services are easier to maintain in a complex application, when you upgrade one service, you do not need to shut down all services in the production environment.
-2. ACID can not satisfy the scenario of those long run workflow which across several services, although it is still a good option within a single service, but for these long run **transactions**, a stateful Saga or workflow solution fills this field.
+2. ACID can not satisfy the scenario of those long run workflows which across several services, although it is still a good option in a single service, but for these long run **transactions**, a stateful *Saga* or workflow solution fills this field.
 3. A service can has its own database, and only responsible for storing data of this service itself.
 Traditional complex queries will become a big challenge, in Microservices  architecture, it could need to query multi independent database and aggregate the query results.
 CQRS, Event Store can save these.
 Perform commands in standalone services, and execute queries in another service which has marshal view of the data and was synced with messaging from events triggered by other services.

 Follow the **Bounded Context** concept of DDD(Domain Driven Design), we break the backend monolithic application into three small services, including: